Walt Disney Animation Studios: Upcoming films

-The studio's next film will be the sequel Zootopia 2, scheduled to be released on November 26, 2025.
-Original film Hexed is scheduled for release in November 2026 with the release date of November 25, 2026 being reserved for a Walt Disney Animation Studios film at that time, and sequel Frozen 3 is scheduled to be released on November 24, 2027.
+The studio's next film will be the original film Hexed, scheduled for release on November 25, 2026.
+In addition, sequel Frozen 3 is scheduled to be released on November 24, 2027.
+Another original film Clay is scheduled to be released on November 22, 2028.

 Short films

 Since Alice Comedies in the 1920s, Walt Disney Animation Studios has produced a series of prominent short films, including the Mickey Mouse cartoons and the Silly Symphonies series, until the cartoon studio division was closed in 1956.
 Many of these shorts provided a medium for the studio to experiment with new technologies that they would use in their filmmaking process, such as the synchronization of sound in Steamboat Willie (1928), the integration of the three-strip Technicolor process in Flowers and Trees (1932), the multiplane camera in The Old Mill (1937), the xerography process in Goliath II (1960), and the hand-drawn/CGI hybrid animation in Off His Rockers (1992), Paperman (2012), Get a Horse!
-(2013). and Feast (2014).
+(2013), and Feast (2014).

 Television programming

 Walt Disney Animation Studios announced its expansion into television programming in 2020 and produced original shows for Disney+.
-However, on March 3, 2025, the studio announced that all television series in production and development had been shelved as the studio pivoted away from longform content for streaming in favor of focusing on theatrical feature films.
+However, in March 2025, the studio announced that all television series in production and development had been shelved as the studio pivoted away from longform content for streaming in favor of returning their focus to theatrical feature films.